 I have received a lot of emails the last couple of weeks, asking about how to mordant linen and cotton fabric.
 After repeatedly answering the same question over and over again, I thought why not post it on the blog?

 There are several different methods of mordanting cellulose fibres, but I found the following technique the most practical.
 Many other recipes require Alum acetate, which I personally avoid using.
 I like to use what I have at hand and this recipe works a treat.
 Keep in mind that you will need time.
 This can be done within 4-5 hours or over a couple of days.

 You can find a tip section at the end of this article - a shorter version of the text below.

 There are several different tannin rich plants that can be used, each slightly different from the next.
-Tannin will always leave a slightly yellow buttery colour behind.
-Tara and Oak Gall less so than Myrobalan.
-If you are planning on light colours, I would leave out the Myrobalan.
+Tannin will always leave some colour behind.
+Tara is the lightest tannin with a light beige, followed by Oak Gall.
+Myrobalan, pomegranate are leaving yellow backgrounds.
 Another little trick - if you add your fabric to a 2-5% iron after bath, your fabric will turn grey to dark grey/black/purple once it has been mordanted with a tannin rich dye.
-The richer in tannin the darker the results.
 If that is the colour you require - leave out the Alum/Soda Ash Step.
-Alum brightens dyes, which might result in purple.
+Alum brightens dyes, which might result in steely purple.

 Before we start, if you want to dye your fabric with Indigo - no mordanting is required.
 You only need to scour your fabric.